6 MIN READ

 Expert Advice Recommended

 Selling properties usually have tax consequences and a foreign property adds another layer of complexity.
 For tax purposes, it’s better to sell properties from January to March.
 India’s financial year ends in March while US taxes follow the calendar year.
 Each sale is unique, so tax implications and other issues could also differ.
 So, before deciding when to sell, consult an expert to see possible tax remedies and bring transaction costs down.
-With different authorities involved, we suggest having a Chartered Accountant in India and a financial and tax advisor like MYRA Wealth in the US to assist you through the process.
+With different authorities involved, we suggest having a Chartered Accountant in India and a financial and tax advisor like MYRA in the US to assist you through the process.